Mail Us

 Share post

-When it comes to laser eye surgery, LASIK vs LASEK are two of the most common procedures used to correct nearsightedness, farsightedness, and astigmatism.
+When it comes to laser eye surgery, LASIK or LASEK are two of the most common procedures used to correct nearsightedness, farsightedness, and astigmatism.
 Both methods utilize advanced excimer lasers to reshape the cornea, but they differ in their approach and the recovery process.
 LASIK is generally the preferred choice for most patients due to its quicker recovery time and minimal discomfort.
 However, LASEK may be more suitable for individuals with thin corneas or those who engage in contact sports.
 In this guide, we will explore the difference between LASIK and LASEK, how to choose the best option for you, and the LASIK vs LASEK price comparison.

 What Is LASIK?